mwcproject/mwc-qt-wallet/DOC/hodl_claims.md

 ![](hodl_claims_images/claiming_done.png)

-Finalization process will take a long time because it will be done manually offline.
-When your transaction will be processed, status will be changed to 'Finalized'.
+Finalization process may take a while because it will be done manually offline.
+When your transaction is processed, status will be changed to 'Finalized'.